sandusmaranda/cs230/hw7.md

 ---
 layout: default
 ---
-# Homework 7, Part A: Who dunn it?!
+# Homework 7: Who dunn it?!

 **Goals:**
 * Learn how to implement HashTables